mnot/I-D/dnsop-onion-tld/draft.md

 * The access protocol itself is found to have a flaw.

-Users must take special precautions to ensure that the .onion name they are communicating with is correct, as attackers may be able to find keys which produce service names that are visually or semantically similar to the desired service.
+Users must take special precautions to ensure that the .onion name they are communicating with is the intended one, as attackers may be able to find keys which produce service names that are visually or semantically similar to the desired service.
+This risk is magnified because .onion names are typically not human-meaningful.
+It can be mitigated by generating human meaningful .onion names (at considerable computing expense), or through users using bookmarks and other trusted stores when following links.

 Also, users need to understand the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other